adamjaso/node-game-of-risk/README.md

 `node winstats` will generate an SQLite3 Database in `./winstats.sqlite` containing the winning results for the # offense vs # defense used in `./winstats.js`.

+`python winstats.py` will generate a plot once the SQLite3 database has been generated.